 MA Modules 4 & 5

-The MA course is open to those who have previously trained in Child Counselling to Postgraduate Diploma level and have trained in Adult Counselling at a minimum of Certificate level.
+Modules 4 and 5 are open to those who have previously trained in Child Counselling to Postgraduate Diploma level and have trained in Adult Counselling at a minimum of Certificate level.

 The course, comprising all subject related to child mental health and advanced therapeutic skills, is demanding as well as enlightening.

 Graduates are eligible for UKCP Registration as a Child and Adolescent Psychotherapist, and to apply for membership to the European Association for Psychotherapy (EAP).

 MB, ChB, MRCPsych